collinalexbell/HackMatrix/game-design.md

 - HackMatrix engine
 - UrbaNetica replica of Portland
 - Multiplayer
-p.276: interest curves: 2134 (higher, more exciting)
+- Play in our world... or design your own p.276: interest curves: 2134 (higher, more exciting)
 ### Perks
 200$: Choose one of the 3 user selected playable cities